Salman-41/Salman-41/README.md

 - 🛠️ Experienced in agile team leadership, stakeholder coordination, and **remote project management**.
 - 🧰 Known for delivering **data-driven decisions** through interactive dashboards, predictions, and analytics pipelines.
 - 🤝 Open to **remote opportunities**, **collaborative contributions**, and **team-driven impact**.
+- 🌐 Visit my portfolio: [salmanyz.tech](https://salmanyz.tech) for more about my work, projects, and blog posts.

 ---